AlexWanghaoming/CBPR/README.md

 Our code is built upon some prior works.

 * The settings of *Overcooked* environment are  adapted from https://github.com/HumanCompatibleAI/overcooked_ai.
+* The implementation of PPO is adapted from https://github.com/Lizhi-sjtu/DRL-code-pytorch.
-* The implementation of FCP agent and rule-based policies are apapted from https://github.com/samjia2000/HSP.
+* The implementation of FCP agent and rule-based policies are adapted from https://github.com/samjia2000/HSP.

 # Publication